 163 East 92nd Street

-This new Upper East Side spot dedicated to French and children's books is part bookstore, part library, and part community space.
-The free French storytime will be back later in the fall, but in the meantime, the store offers Petites Histoires, a French literary program for children ages 7 months to 15 years.
+This Upper East Side spot dedicated to French, Spanish, and English children's books is part bookstore, part library, and part community space.
+The free French and English storytime will be back later in the fall, along with scheduled Puppet Shows.
+In the meantime, the store offers Petites Histoires, a French literary program for children ages 7 months to 15 years.
 Visit the website to find your child's age group and register.

 McNally Jackson — Soho